 One of the largest collections of vehicles in the world can be seen in Lisbon’s Coach Museum.
 The museum in located in the Belém district, known for being the area with the highest concentration of monuments and museums in Lisbon.

-You may also consider a visit to Lisbon’s Oceanarium in Parque das Nações that offers a great half day with sea life swimming around you.
+You may also consider a visit to Lisbon’s Oceanarium in Parque das Nações for a great half day with sea life swimming around you.

 The weather averages help you get an idea, but occasionally some autumn rains may be more intense.
 Check Lisbon’s weather forecast before you leave home.